Legal-Innovation-Lab-Wales/judiciary-akn-tagger/README.md

   public String[] getHearingDatesGivenCaseLaw(String caselaw)

-    => Given a case law (returned from getAllCaseLawFiles), these methods return the URL of the file on the Web, the hand-down date, and the hearing dates.
+    => INPUT: a case law (returned from getAllCaseLawFiles)
+       OUTPUT: the URL of the file on the Web, the hand-down date, and the hearing dates.

   public String[] getCourtsGivenCaseLaw(String caselaw){return caselaw2courts.get(caselaw);}

-    => Given a case law (returned from getAllCaseLawFiles), this method returns the list of courts ordered from the more generic to the more specific, e.g.:
+    => INPUT: a case law (returned from getAllCaseLawFiles)
+       OUTPUT: the list of courts ordered from the more generic to the more specific, e.g.:
           - HIGH COURT OF JUSTICE
             - QUEEN'S BENCH DIVISION
               - ADMINISTRATIVE COURT